kainino0x/cis565final/README.md

 ##Paralelization of the Intersection Algorithm
 The intersection algorithm is the first point of paralelization.
 Each fracture cell can be processed onto the mesh independently, which means that we can first paralelize by cell.
 Within each cell, each plane of the cell needs to be used as a clipping plane to then clip against the mesh.
 This will likely be a bottleneck for the code, since clipping planes will need to be run sequentially.

+Note that the current algorithm assumes a triangulated mesh.

 The intersection algorithm outline looks to be as follows:

 ```